Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Results

 where $M_{\rm BH_1}$ and $M_{\rm BH_2}$ are the component BH masses, and $M_{\rm total}$ represents the total system mass, $t_{\rm merger}$ is expressed in years (assuming a circular orbit), and masses are in units of solar mass.

 Figure~\ref{p_max} shows the distribution of the component masses and their corresponding maximum orbital periods ($\lesssim 11.0$ d) at birth.
 We find that the maximum orbital period increases with the component masses.
 This trend reflects the fact that more massive binaries emit gravitational waves more efficiently and therefore inspiral faster at a given separation.
 Consequently, they can be born in wider orbits and still merge within a Hubble time, whereas less massive binaries must start in tighter orbits to coalesce on the same timescale.
-Given that the immediate progenitor of a BBH is a close binary consisting of a BH and a He star, and that the He star undergoes substantial wind-driven mass loss, the orbital period of the BH+He system at birth is expected to be much shorter, since the orbit can otherwise be considerably widened by the wind mass loss.
+Given that the immediate progenitor of a BBH is a close binary consisting of a BH and a He star, and that the He star undergoes substantial wind-driven mass loss, the orbital period of the BH--He system at birth is expected to be much shorter, since the orbit can otherwise be considerably widened by the wind mass loss.

-In the context of the isolated binary evolution, after the common envelope or stable mass transfer phase, the binary system—comprising a BH and a He star—continues to evolve in a compact orbit.
+In the context of the isolated binary evolution, after the common envelope or stable mass transfer phase, the binary system—comprising a BH and a He star—continues to evolve in a close orbit. \citet{Detmers2008} were the first to investigate He stars in binaries with compact objects and found that He stars can not be tidally spun up to produce a collapsar at high metallicity due to the strong wind mass-loss rates adopted in their models.
+This effect is enhanced at low-metallicity environments because stellar winds are weaker, allowing He stars to retain angular momentum and be significantly tidally spun up \citep{Ma2023,Sen2025}.
 As demonstrated by \citet{Qin2018}, tidal interactions during the subsequent evolutionary phase are critical in determining the final spin of the newly formed BH.
-The efficiency of tidal spin-up might depend sensitively on the evolutionary stage of the He star at the onset of this interaction.
-In addition, the initial rotation of the He star and its companion BH mass may also influence the resulting BH spin.
-Crucially, wind-driven mass loss from the He star, particularly in high-metallicity environments, can substantially reduce the angular momentum retained in the collapsing core.
-In the following sections, we systematically explore these factors, adopting the SV2023+ wind prescription for the He stars at solar metallicity (namely $Z = Z_\odot$).
+The efficiency of tidal spin-up may depend sensitively on the mass of the companion (i.e., the first-born BH).
+Moreover, the evolutionary stage of the He star at the onset of the BH–He star phase can affect the angular momentum budget of the BH progenitor, and hence the spin magnitude of the resulting BH—an effect that has not been previously explored.
+Using the SV2023+ wind prescription, we systematically investigate how the initial properties of the He star influence the final BH spin, including its initial rotation rate, mass, orbital period, and metallicity.